sourcecode347/anti-browser-ddos-protection/README.md

    Enable standard type Caching and Configure Cloudflare Browser Cache TTL (e.g., 8 days) via **Caching > Configuration** in the Cloudflare dashboard.

 == Upgrade Notice ==

+= 2.26 =
+This version makes the structure of the application has been corrected.

+= 2.24 / 2.25 =
+This version added Icons and Screenshots to wordpress plugin repository.

+= 2.23 =
+This version fixed a bug that not auto-delete the expired logs.

 = 2.22 =
 This version fixed a bug that returned a critical site error to bots like facebookexternalhit.